Spiritual, Moral, Social and Cultural

 All adults will model and promote expected behaviour, treating all people as unique and valuable individuals and showing respect for pupils and their families.

-Pupils should understand the need for rules and the need to abide by rules for the good of everyone.
+Pupils will understand the need for rules and the need to abide by rules for the good of everyone.
 School and classroom rules should reflect, reiterate, promote and reward acceptable behaviour and provide opportunities to celebrate pupils’ work and achievements.

 All curriculum areas should seek to use illustrations and examples drawn from as wide a range of cultural contexts as possible.
 This will be reflected in teacher’s planning and purchasing decisions.